-Artistic Aerobatics is a competition where pilots fly their aircraft to music.
-This means the meet organiser is responsible for payment of any public performance fees that may be due.
-"Public performance" is to be understood as any music broadcast outside of the family circle.
+Artistic Aerobatics and AeroMusicals are competitions where pilots fly their aircraft to music.
+This means that the Organiser is responsible for the payment of any public performance fees that may be due.
+"Public performance" is understood to be any music broadcast outside of the family circle.

-In practice, this varies from country to country according to local regulations but is usually limited to paying a small blanket fee (possibly even nothing) according to many variables, i.e. whether the entrance is free or subject to payment, the number of spectators, etc.
+In practice, this varies from country to country according to local regulations but is usually limited to paying a small blanket fee (possibly even nothing) according to many variables, ie whether the entrance is free or subject to payment, the number of spectators, etc.

 One should get in touch with the Rights Collecting Agency (see "Music Public Performance Guide") as early as possible before the actual event (a minimum of 2 to 4 weeks is usually right) to obtain the necessary documents.
-Typically the form should be sent back within a week after the event.
+Typically the form should be sent back within a week of the event.